sakaaanaYu/SelfPlanet/README.md

 ## How to use

-1. Clone our product to your own applicance.
+1. Clone our product to your own device.
 2. Open **PowerShell**, choose **Run as Administrator**.
-3. Go to where the folder `codes` exists.
+3. Go to where the folder `code` exists.
 4. Run `npm start`.

 Then you can see the interface of SelfPlanet in your default website.